DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 For more info about the software of my development environment, my [uses page](/uses) is worth a read.

 I very much treat this site as a testing ground for my learning and therefore generally start using new features as soon as they are newly available in [Baseline](https://web.dev/baseline).
-My readership is generally technical, so they _should_ know how to update their browsers, and I love being on the bleeding edge, so the minor inconvenience of things perhaps not looking quite right to some people is a trade-off I'm willing to make.
+My readership is generally technical, so they _should_ know how to update their browsers; furthermore, I love being on the bleeding edge, so the minor inconvenience of things perhaps not looking quite right to some people is a trade-off I'm willing to make.

 I handle source control via Git with GitHub serving as a repository host.
 In fact, the code for this site is source-available [in its entirety](https://github.com/DeclanChidlow/vale.rocks) if you'd like to have a look.